snhuffaker/RepData_PeerAssessment1/PA1_template.md

       mdata <- merge(data, int_mean, by = "interval")
     ```

 3. Next I replaced NA values with the mean value merged into the data frame in the previous dataset.
+The warning received is expected because only the NA values are being replaced - not all values.

     ```r
       mdata$steps.x[which(is.na(mdata$steps.x))] <- mdata$steps.y